-The Carnival is an annual celebration, the date is dictated by when Easter falls, the Parades always take place on the Saturday before Ash Wednesday, this year the parade will be Saturday 10th February, there are 2, a children’s one in the morning and a main adult one in the evening about 9.30.
+The Carnival is an annual celebration, the date is dictated by when Easter falls, the Parades always take place on the Saturday before Ash Wednesday, this year the parade will be Saturday 10th February, there are 2, a children’s one in the morning around 11.00am and a main adult one in the evening about 9.30.
 The procession starts at the top end of Calle Ruzafa (nr Crystal Park Hotel) and ends up at the main Town Hall Square.
 There will be plenty of elaborate costumes.

 The Carnival finishes on Shrove Tuesday February 13th with the ritual Burial of the Sardine.
 This signifies the beginning of Lent.
 This is a solemn procession which again begins around 9.30 starting at Plaza Mayor, goes through the Old Town and ends up at Poniente Beach where the sardine is buried.
 (Times are subject to change), don’t forget to take your camera along…you’ll see some fantastic sights!

 MARCH 5th – Commemoration of the finding of the Virgen del Sufragio.
 A statue of the Virgin is taken on a route through the streets of Benidorm’s old town.

 MARCH 15th – 19th – FALLAS – The traditional Valencian festival of Saint Joseph the carpenter.
 Originally a contest amongst carpenters to create an effigy of the Saint, it has escalated to become one of the most spectacular fiestas of the calendar year.
 Festivities include, processions with participants wearing elaborate traditional costumes, street entertainment, fireworks and live music.
 For more details on this fiesta click HERE

 MARCH 17th – St Patrick’s Day when Benidorm turns GREEN